-The parameter line provides the possible variables, in this case \textit{?ob}, which can stand for possible blocks.
-The precondition says that you can only pick up a block if it is clear (i.e. predicate \textit{(clear ?ob)} is true for the block), the block is on the table and the arm is empty.
-The effects tell you that after you execute the action, the predicate \textit{(holding ?ob)} becomes true and the block will no longer be considered \textit{clear}, and \textit{on-table}.
-Finally, the arm will no longer be considered \textit{empty}.
-A solution to a planning problem is called a plan, and corresponds to a sequence of actions that once executed in the initial state would lead to a state where the goal specification is true.
+In the above snippet, the parameter line provides the possible variables, in this case \textit{?ob}, which can stand for possible blocks.
+The precondition says that you can put down a block only if you are holding it (i.e. predicate \textit{(holding ?ob)} is true for the block).
+The effects tell you that after you execute the action put-down, the block will be on the table and will be clear.
+You won't be holding the block and the arm will be considered \textit{empty}.
 The actions may additionally be associated with cost, in these cases, one could also talk about optimal plans, i.e., a plan $\pi$ is called an optimal one if no plan exists that is less costly than $\pi$.

 The above description presents one of the simpler classes of planning models and can be extended in multiple ways including allowing for object typing (including type hierarchy), more complex forms of preconditions and conditional effects, not to mention supporting richer classes of planning formalisms.